Rohan16Maharjan/Random-Quotes/README.md

 # Random-Quotes

-This project was created to know how we can fetch the data from api and show in the frontend.
+This project was created to know how we can fetch the data from api and display in the frontend.

 Api:https://type.fit/api/quotes